getyoti/yoti-face-capture-android/README.md

       - Cropped Image - Byte array representation of a compressed JPEG image based on the configured image quality
       - The bounding box of the face inside the cropped image
       - The bounding box of the face inside the original image
+      - Facial landmark points for the original image
+      - Facial landmark points for the cropped image
+      - Smile score between 0.0 (unlikely smiling) and 1.0 (more likely smiling)

 If the cropping of the face did not meet the requirements then the Invalid Face will be returned.
 This will not contain any cropped image.